essential-contributions/pint/docs/book/src/basics/variables.md

 In Pint, variables **must** be initialized and are **immutable**.
 They basically hold values and help you write readable code, but are not meant to be modified.
 This is an important property that allows Pint to be fully declarative with _no control flow_.
-In Pint, the order in which you write your statements (variable declarations, constraints, etc.) is completely irrelevant and has no impact on the behavior of the code.
+In Pint, the order in which you write your statements (variable declarations, constraints, etc.) is unimportant and has no impact on the behavior of the code.

 In order to declare a new variable, we use the `let` keyword: